Dynamic-Capital/Dynamic-Capital/docs/on-chain-flows.md

 ### 1. Subscription settlement & verification

-- Subscribers pay the TON-denominated invoice into the operations treasury wallet that is tracked in the `app_config` table.
+- Subscribers pay the TON-denominated invoice into the operations treasury wallet that is tracked in the `dct_app_config` table.
 The edge function retrieves the expected TON amount for the chosen plan and validates the on-chain receipt before moving forward.
 - If the payer address does not match the wallet previously linked by the user, the request is rejected to prevent address spoofing attacks.

 ### 2. Split computation & treasury accounting

-- Once verified, the handler computes the operations, auto-invest, and buyback/burn allocations using the guardrails defined in `app_config`.
+- Once verified, the handler computes the operations, auto-invest, and buyback/burn allocations using the guardrails defined in `dct_app_config`.
   This enforces the configurable percentage bounds codified in `config.yaml` during each call.
 - The operations tranche remains in TON within the treasury address, while the invest and burn tranches are earmarked for immediate swaps to DCT to avoid market drift.